abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 ![The finite category 0](../10_functors/finite_zero.svg)

-The next simplest category is $1$ --- it is comprised of one object no morphism besides its identity morphism (which we don't draw, as usual)
+The next simplest category is $1$ --- it is comprised of one object and no morphisms besides its identity morphism (which we don't draw, as usual)

 ![the finite category 1](../10_functors/finite_one.svg)